Paleo Diet 101: a Comprehensive Beginners' Guide

 Chicken Marsala

-Who should not eat the paleo diet?
+Who should not eat the paleo lifestyle?

 There is also evidence that over-reliance on meat can increase the risk of heart disease.
-Some paleo diets aren't balanced correctly, so be sure that you aren't eating much more meat than you would on a typical diet.
+Some paleo lifestyles aren't balanced correctly, so be sure that you aren't eating much more meat than you would on a typical diet.

 Always consult with your doctor before making radical changes to your diet.